replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/02-install-app/assignment.md

 ## Setup Cluster Node 1
 **In the ***Cluster Node 1*** tab** begin your embedded cluster installation.
 You're already `root` so you don't need to use `sudo`:

+We recommend doing this inside a tmux session, so we don't lose the script output if we get disconnected

 Example: for an HA installation (3 primary nodes)
 - `curl -sSL https://kurl.sh/<installer-name> | bash -s ha`